Linear stability of the blowdown Ricci shrinker in 4D: A further block decomposition of and positive eigentensors

 \begin{proof}

 The nonpositivity of any of the blocks outside of $\mathcal{P}^1_{12, -1}$ and $\tilde{\mathcal{P}}^1_{\bar 1 \bar 2, 1}$ ultimately comes down to the sign of a number of polynomials in $r^2$.
-We will look at this in some detail for blocks $\mathcal{Q}^1_{01\pm, \mp 1}$, which are the most subtle.
-A similar investigation can be done for any of the other blocks.
-See \cite{NO2} and also Figure \ref{fig:max-eigenvalues-blocks-j1}.
+By symmetries of the operator, one only needs to check the signs of three $1 \times 1$ blocks, one $2 \times 2$ block, and one $3 \times 3$ block.
+By (3) in Remark \ref{rem:sign-justification}, negativity of the curvature implies the $1 \times 1$ blocks all have a sign.
+We investigate the sign of the $3 \times 3$ block $\mathcal{Q}^1_{01+, - 1}$ -- hence also $\mathcal{Q}^1_{01-,1}(r)$ -- which are the most subtle blocks for $J = 1$.
+A similar investigation, or else a computation of eigenvalues, can be done for the $2 \times 2$ blocks.
+See \cite{NO2} for explicit formulas for the blocks and also Figure \ref{fig:max-eigenvalues-blocks-j1}.